JETSCAPE/SummerSchool2023/July19_Hydro/README.md

 The first `1` means run one event, second `1` is the random seed.
 One can see the output file `strings_event_0.dat` in the same folder, which contains the initial strings for the following hydrodynamic evolution.
 Then users can plot the space-time  distribution of the strings at their thermalization.
 In your browser, we first go into the `hydro_session` folder, and then open the notebook `Hydro_hand_on_Section.ipynb` by clicking on it.
 Once the notebook is open, the user can execute the cells in this notebook.
 Press `shift+enter` or click `Run` button on the top to execute the cell blocks in the notebook.

-By changing parameters in the `mcglauber.input`, users can plot the string distributions at low or high energies, and at small or large systems, and build some intuition about the dynamical initial conditions.
+By changing parameters in the `input`, users can plot the string distributions at low or high energies, and at small or large systems, and build some intuition about the dynamical initial conditions.

 ## (5) Run of X-SCAPE
-> In this exercise, we will run the framework with the `jetscape_user_iMATTERMCGlauberMUSIC.xml`, which runs `3DGlauber+iMATTER` or `3DGlauber+iMATTER+MUSIC+iSS` and produces string files and a particle list.
+> In this exercise, we will runs `3DGlauber+iMATTER` or `3DGlauber+iMATTER+MUSIC+iSS` with parameter file `jetscape_user_iMATTERMCGlauberMUSIC.xml` to and produces string files and a particle list.

 From **inside** the docker container, In  `X-SCAPE /build` directory, we can now build JETSCAPE: